eteppo/eteppo/content/post/complex-systems-in-r/index.md

 ![](system-1.gif)

-If you think equations like this can't have complex behaviours, I recommend to watch the Veritasium video below on the so-called logistic map.
+If you think equations like this can't have complex behaviours, I recommend to watch the [Veritasium video on logistic map](https://www.youtube.com/embed/ovJcsL7vyrk).
 It is truly fascinating.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ovJcsL7vyrk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Cyclical behaviour
 ------------------